jjsch-dev/at21cs11-eeprom-emulator/Readme.md

 ```bash
 make flash
 ```
 ---
 ### 📡 Enabling USART Debugging via GPIO Repurposing

-To enable **USART debugging** on the PY32F0xx microcontroller, you need to repurpose **Pin 8 (NRST)** from its default **RESET** function to a **GPIO** .
+To enable **USART debugging** on the PY32F0xx microcontroller, you need to repurpose **Pin 8 (NRST)** from its default **RESET** function to a **GPIO**.
 This is achieved by modifying the Option Bytes of the device.
 Below is a step-by-step guide to configure the microcontroller and enable USART debugging.

-1. **Understanding the Default Configuration**
+1. **⚙️ Understanding the Default Configuration**
-By default, Pin 8 (NRST) is configured as the RESET pin .
-To use it as a GPIO for USART debugging, you must change its function via the Option Bytes .
+By default, Pin 8 (NRST) is configured as the RESET pin.
+To use it as a GPIO for USART debugging, you must change its function via the Option Bytes.

 **Default Option Byte Output (Before Modification)**
 ```bash